durrantlab/subpex/README.md

 1. You must define the location of the binding pocket you wish to sample.
 Find the coordinates of the pocket center and radius using the extracted last frame.
     - Visual inspection is often useful at this step.
-You might create a PDB file with a CA dummy atom.
+You might first create a PDB file with a CA dummy atom.
 Load that together with the extracted last frame of the previous step into your preferred visualization software (ChimeraX, PyMol, VMD, etc.).
-    - Manually move the dummy atom to the pocket center and measure its location.
+Then manually move the dummy atom to the pocket center and measure its location.
 Similarly, use the dummy atom to determine the radius from that center required to encompass the pocket of interest.
-4. Return to the `west.cfg` file and edit the following parameters:
+2. Return to the `west.cfg` file and edit the following parameters:
    - `center`: the pocket center
    - `radius`: the pocket radius
    - `resolution`: the distance between adjacent pocket-filling grid points (especially important if using the `jd` progress coordinate)
-5. Run `python westpa_scripts/get_reference_fop.py west.cfg`.
+3. Run `python westpa_scripts/get_reference_fop.py west.cfg`.
 This script will
    generate the files specified by the `selection_file` and `reference_fop` parameters in the `west.cfg` file.
-6. Visually inspect the pocket field of points (fop) and/or the selection string (MDAnalysis selection syntax).
+4. Visually inspect the pocket field of points (fop) and/or the selection string (MDAnalysis selection syntax).
    - Ensure that the points in the fop (`reference_fop`) file entirely fill the pocket of interest.